History of Morocco: Prehistoric Morocco

-Archaeological excavations have demonstrated the presence of people in Morocco that were ancestral to Homo sapiens, as well as the presence of early human species.
-The fossilized bones of a 400,000-year-old early human ancestor were discovered in Salé in 1971.
-The bones of several very early Homo sapiens were excavated at Jebel Irhoud in 1991, these were dated using modern techniques in 2017 and found to be at least 300,000 years old, making them the oldest examples of Homo sapiens discovered anywhere in the world.
-In 2007, small perforated seashell beads were discovered in Taforalt that are 82,000 years old, making them the earliest known evidence of personal adornment found anywhere in the world.
+Archaeological excavations have demonstrated the presence in Morocco of people ancestral to Homo sapiens, as well as earlier human species.
+The fossilized remains of an early human ancestor, dated to around 400,000 years ago, were discovered in Salé in 1971.

+Remains of early Homo sapiens were excavated at Jebel Irhoud in 1991.
+In 2017, the remains were dated using modern techniques to at least 300,000 years ago, making them the oldest known examples of Homo sapiens discovered.

+In 2007, small perforated seashell beads dating to approximately 82,000 years ago were discovered at Taforalt.
+The finds represent some of the earliest known evidence of personal adornment.

-In Mesolithic times, between 20,000 and 5000 years ago, the geography of Morocco resembled a savanna more than the present arid landscape.
-While little is known of settlements in Morocco during that period, excavations elsewhere in the Maghreb region have suggested an abundance of game and forests that would have been hospitable to Mesolithic hunters and gatherers, such as those of the Capsian culture.
+During the Mesolithic period (c.
+20,000–5000 years ago), the geography of Morocco resembled a savanna rather than the present arid landscape.
+Although little is known about settlements in Morocco during this period, excavations elsewhere in the Maghreb suggest an abundance of game and forests suitable for Mesolithic hunter-gatherer societies, including those associated with the Capsian culture.

-During the Neolithic period, which followed the Mesolithic, the savanna was occupied by hunters and herders.
-The culture of these Neolithic hunters and herders flourished until the region began to desiccate after 5000 BCE as a result of climatic changes.
-The coastal regions of present-day Morocco in the early Neolithic shared in the Cardium pottery culture that was common to the entire Mediterranean region.
-Archaeological excavations have suggested that the domestication of cattle and the cultivation of crops both occurred in the region during that period.
-In the Chalcolithic period, or the copper age, the Beaker culture reached the north coast of Morocco.
+During the Neolithic period, which followed the Mesolithic, the savanna was inhabited by hunters and herders.
+The culture of these Neolithic communities flourished until the region began to desiccate after 5000 BCE due to climatic changes.
+The coastal regions of present-day Morocco during the early Neolithic shared in the Cardium pottery culture common across the Mediterranean region.
+Archaeological evidence suggests that the domestication of cattle and the cultivation of crops occurred in the region during this period.

+During the Chalcolithic period (Copper Age), the Beaker culture reached the northern coast of Morocco.